sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 }
 ```

-In PlayerState_Attack we stop the player's movement, define the attack animation array, and pass it to the Animate script:
+The `PlayerState_Attack` script will stop the player's movement, define the attack animation array, and pass that array to the `Animate` script:

 ```
+speed = 0;

 animation[0, 0] = sPlayerAttack0;
 animation[0, 1] = 0.1;
 animation[1, 0] = sPlayerAttack1;